 The Graduate Incentive Scholarship is funded by the Graduate School and covers all or part of a student’s tuition and fees.
 The appointing program sends scholarship offers to students who apply to the program, including information about the amount and duration of the award and the terms of the offer.
 Students must maintain all of the required eligibility requirements in their offer letter to maintain their tuition scholarship.

 Established in 2016 by an anonymous donor and the Gerber Foundation with matching funds from UC Health.
-Provides tuition assistance for recipient(s) enrolled in the Bachelor of Sciences in Dietetics or the Master of Sciences in Nutrition programs.
+Provides tuition assistance for recipient(s) enrolled in the Bachelor of Sciences in Nutrition & Dietetics or the Master of Science in Nutrition Sciences programs.
 Recipient(s) must have a diverse background, based upon factors, including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming diversity.
 Recipient(s) must have and maintain at least a 3.2 GPA.
 Students eligible for this award must be engaged in clinical work or research with UC Health.
 Students who have applied and been accepted into these programs will be notified if they are a recipient of this scholarship.

 Current students will be sent information on how they can apply for the scholarship in October each year.
 Awards will be disbursed in the spring semester.
 Information can also be found on the blackboard home pages for graduate students.

 Provides emergency funds for currently enrolled CAHS students who are in good standing and experiencing financial need.
 Recipient(s) can be undergraduate or graduate students.
 Please review the Emergency Scholarship FAQ’s before submitting an online Emergency Scholarship Application.